The Imitation Game (Movie Review) | Smart storytelling for a compelling story

 Unlike some biopic about great men, the supporting cast in The Imitation Game was strong and memorable, they all had their moments that gave them layers and also elevated the film.
 Among those people, is Keira Knightley, someone who I had lost hope a long time ago, she showed skills and cunning in this movie for a character that easily could have felt flat and forgettable.
 She’s borderline fag hag but with a good script and some acting skills she did well.
 The same skills – why do I feel like it’s an insult to them? – are shown by the talented Charles Dance, Matthew Goode, Mark Strong, Allen Leech, Matthew Beard & of course Alex Lawther.

 Morten Tyldum delivered a culturally relevant, fun dramatic film.
-This man knows how to get you emotionally involved and takes you smoothly through one of the great injustice of our time.
+This man knows how to get you emotionally involved and takes you smoothly through one of the great injustices of our time.

 So, what did you think?